Lost-Outpost/sovngarde/GAMEPLAY.md

 ### Enhanced Followers

-- [Serana Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) - An Overhaul of the Dialogue for Serana.
+- :new:  [Serana Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) - An Overhaul of the Dialogue for Serana.
 This includes: Bug fixes, Custom Dialogue Branches, More Radiant Dialogue and Expansion into Hearthfire and Dragonborn.

 ### World Encounters